JPLMLIA/pdsc/README.md

 We show some example commands for LROC imagery below:

 ```
-# set the directory where the database is stored:
+# set the directory where the database is stored (from the pdsc_ingest command):
-export PDSC_DATABASE_DIR=/home/edunkel/PDS/lroc_proj/pdsc/outputs/lroc/
+export PDSC_DATABASE_DIR=/PATH/TO/OUT/FOLDER
 python
 >>> import pdsc
 >>> pds_client = pdsc.PdsClient()